 - Ask within 60 calendar days of the decision you are appealing.
-If you miss the deadline for a good reason, you may still appeal (see page 181). - If you appeal because we told you that a service you currently get will be changed or stopped, you have fewer days to appeal if you want to keep getting that service while your appeal is in process (see page 159). - Keep reading this section to learn about what deadline applies to your appeal. - To start your appeal, you, your doctor or other provider, or your representative must contact us.
-You can call us at 1-855-705-8823.
-For additional details on how to reach us for appeals, see Chapter 2. - You can ask us for a "standard appeal" or a "fast appeal."
+If you miss the deadline for a good reason, you may still appeal (refer to page 165). - If you appeal because we told you that a service you currently get will be changed or stopped, you have fewer days to appeal if you want to keep getting that service while your appeal is in process (refer to page 165). - Keep reading this section to learn about what deadline applies to your appeal.